Glowman554/phoenix-v2/README.md

 - 0x0000 - 0x7fff = general purpose rom
 - 0x8000 - 0xffff = general purpose ram

-The cpu halts the execution when the program counter gets set to 0xffff either from reaching the end of memory space or from an JMP instruction.
+The cpu halts the execution when the program counter gets set to 0xffff either from reaching the end of the memory space or from an JMP instruction loading 0xffff into the program counter.